 There are two possible projects for summer REU research:

 Project 1: Carbon nanotubes for the past decade have led the frontiers of nanotechnology.
 Their remarkable properties allow nanotubes to be used in multiple applications in science, engineering and biomedicine.
 For example, they can be employed as vehicles for delivering molecular therapeutics into cancer cells and tissues, or as cancer imaging agents in the near-infrared, where biological tissue is more transparent.
-Their needle-like geometry may give them an important advantage: nanotubes are predicted to penetrate biological cells faster and in a more efficient manner than other common drug transport particles.
+Their needle-like geometry may give than an important advantage: nanotubes are predicted to penetrate biological cells faster and in a more efficient manner than other common drug transport particles.
 Instead of experiencing regular cellular entry through endocytosis, carbon nanotubes may penetrate fast by piercing through the cell membrane.
 Such “nanospearing” mechanism has been predicted but not verified experimentally.
 In this research project we will test the hypothesis of nanospearing by monitoring cellular entry of carbon nanotubes at different conditions via fluorescence microscopy.
 We will study cellular entry/exit process kinetics and, based on these observations, predict the mechanism of cellular penetration.
 As a result of this data we will verify the hypothesis of nanospearing, which can strongly impact biomedical applications of nanomaterials.
-If experimentally proven, such advantageous cellular entry mechanism can promote the use of carbon nanotubes as a future revolutionary tool in the field of drug delivery and molecular cancer therapeutics.
+If experimentally proven, such advantageous cellular entry mechanism can promote the use of carbon nanotubes as a future revolutionary tool in the field of drug delivery and molecular therapeutics.

 Project 2: Since the 2010 Nobel Prize for the discovery of graphene, it has been a central topic of materials research.
 Graphene has found many applications in modern electronics as a major material for field-effect transistors, ultracapacitors and transparent contacts in solar cells.
 However, due to its unique electronic structure, in all of these applications graphene was integrated only as passive, non-emissive element.
 Therefore, in order to lay a foundation for future graphene-based optoelectronic devices, one needs to modify its optical properties.
-In this research project we will deliberately alter optical properties of graphene by controlled functionalization, while continuously monitoring induced response via optical spectroscopy.
+In this research project, we will deliberately alter optical properties of graphene by controlled functionalization, while continuously monitoring induced response via optical spectroscopy.
 We will systematically vary processing conditions in order to produce graphene derivatives with specific optical properties that are desirable for particular microelectronics applications.
 As a result, this research will allow tailoring electronic and optical properties of the graphene material, opening a route for novel graphene-based optoelectronic device applications.

 Project: Optoelectronic surface properties in nanoscale ZnO.